ugrt/onboarding/README.md

 - https://www.codecademy.com/learn/learn-git
 - https://www.codecademy.com/learn/learn-the-command-line

+Ubuntu 16.04 is the recommend flavour which will be used to build/complie projects.

 ### Docker

 - https://docs.docker.com/get-started/
 - https://docs.docker.com/reference/

 ## General purpose programming languages

+Python is a easy language to us for protyping.
+C/C++ should be used only when required to write drivers or tasks that require effective computations.

 ### Python
 - https://www.codecademy.com/learn/learn-python
 - https://www.youtube.com/watch?v=anrOzOapJ2E